peeringdb/docs/docs/api_specs.md

 - Basic HTTP authorization

-In order to access the api as a guest simply omit any authentication
+In order to access the API as a guest simply omit any authentication

 ## Operations
 ### GET: multiple objects